Kids Cooking Classes in NJ

 22 Church St., Bernardsville

 Send your picky eater here: PEP Club teaches kids easy dishes (think French toast, cookies and pies) and incorporates kid-friendly characters (like Olaf) into pancakes.
 These hour-long sessions also squeeze in a math lesson (measuring), give kitchen safety guidance and teach kids to clean up when they’re done.
 After eating their handmade treats, mini-chefs can burn off some energy at the kids’ gym right in the same building.
-Cooking camps are two days long and cost $25 each.
+Summer cooking camps are five days long and cost $120 each.
 Single classes are $20 each.
 Ages 3-12.

 Ridgewood Culinary Studio